DanielBR0612/unsupervised-network-ids/README.md

 # unsupervised-network-ids
-Unsupervised Network Intrusion Detection System (NIDS) using the CSE-CIC-IDS2018 dataset.
-Focuses on anomaly detection.
+A label-free approach to network security.
+This project implements an Unsupervised Network Intrusion Detection System (NIDS) to analyze telemetry data from the CSE-CIC-IDS2018 dataset.
+By leveraging Dimensionality Reduction (PCA) and Clustering algorithms, it aims to identify malicious traffic patterns and zero-day anomalies without relying on prior attack signatures or labels.